DariaPindus/RealEstateHelper/README.md

 `mvn -e clean package -DskipTests`
 This command packages the application.
 Notice that we have configured the Wildfly plugin to execute in the maven install phase with the goal deploy.

-Once the build completes, berowse to http://127.0.0.1:9990/console/index.html#deployments and we can see the deployed WAR file.
+Once the build completes, browse to http://127.0.0.1:9990/console/index.html#deployments and we can see the deployed WAR file.

 _Tip in case of java.lang.OutOfMemoryError: Metaspace:_
 Undeploy and restart wildfly container